Discus Fish Care Guide: The King of the Aquarium Explained

 Lighting

 Discus prefer subdued lighting that mimics the dimly lit forest pools of their natural habitat.
 Bright, harsh lighting causes stress and encourages them to hide.
-If you’re keeping live plants (which you should consider for a display tank), use moderate LED lighting and include floating plants to create shaded areas where the discus can retreat.
+If you’re keeping live plants (which you need for a display tank), use moderate LED lighting and include floating plants to create shaded areas where the discus can retreat.
 A dimmer or timer that gradually increases and decreases light intensity is a nice touch.

 Plants & Decorations